 Injured by a Doctor or Other Health Professional

 If you have suffered injury because a health professional failed to obtain appropriate consent from you, failed to diagnose an illness or injury or failed to treat you appropriately then you may have a claim.
 In most cases, we will be able to tell you if your claim will succeed after you discuss the circumstances with us.
-We offer free first interviews for this area of practice so, if you don’t have a claim, there may be no fee for the first interview.

 What will we do if you have a claim?